malja/zroya/docs/_sources/tutorials/template.rst.txt

     template.setAudio(zroya.Audio.Call4)

-Sadly, there is no way to play fart sounds you recorded yesterday every time notification is created.
-But you can choose from plenty of sounds defined in :py:class:`zroya.Audio` class.
-The bright side of the thing is, they are available at any Windows station.
+Sadly, there is no way to play just any sound you want.
+You can choose from plenty of sounds defined in :py:class:`zroya.Audio` class.
+On the other hand, they are available at any Windows station.

-If this is not enough, you can annoy user even more with looping the sound until moved to Action Center, or until user dismiss it in rage.
+If this is not enough, you can play selected sound in loop until the notification is moved to Action Center, or until user dismiss it.

 .. code-block:: python